YuPang11/motivational-biases_OCD/data/behavior/README.md

-This folder contains behavioral data (EEGsingletrial.mat) used for statistical analyses and computational model fitting in the manuscript.
+This folder contains behavioral data used for statistical analyses and computational model fitting in the manuscript.